Me on one of the bridges at South Lynn, taken by David with a Voigtländer Vito B around 2006.

 Nick Youngman's notebooks name the date that track lifting began in these sidings, carried out by the scrap merchant Derek Miller, as the 26th of March 1995.

-Photo © Ray Bullock of the M&GN Circle, all rights reserved, used here with his permission.
+Photo © the late Ray Bullock of the M&GN Circle, all rights reserved, used here with his permission.
 Thank you Ray, and rest in peace.